-CAUSE SOLUTION Spider screens on the burners are obstructed.
-Clean spider screens.
+CAUSE Clean spider screens.
 Refer to "Cleaning the Spider Screens" in the Product Care section.
 Also refer to the illustrations and information in this section about proper flame pattern and spider screens.

 • The smell of gas and/or a light hissing sound.